BastienFaivre/katacoda-scenarios/scenario/step1.md

 # Fork the nodeJS project

-The first task is to fork the [sample nodeJS project](TODO).
+The first task is to fork the [sample nodeJS project]([TODO](https://github.com/BastienFaivre/katacoda-GH-actions)).
 To achieve this, visit the repository link and click on the fork button at the top right of the page:

 TODO insert image